Rock, Rock, Rock (December 26, 1956)

 Written by Milton Subotsky and Phyllis Coe

-The Actors: Alan Freed and his Rock 'n Roll Band (themselves), Fran Manfred (Arabella), Tuesday Weld (Dori Graham), Teddy Randazzo (Tommy Rogers), Jacqueline Kerr (Gloria Barker), Ivy Schulman (Baby, Arabella's little sister), The Moonglows (themselves), Chuck Berry (himself), The Flamingos (themselves), Jimmy Cavallo and the House Rockers (themselves), The Johnny Burnette Trio (themselves), La Vern Baker (herself), Cirino and the Bowties (themselves), Frankie Lymon and the Teenagers (themselves), The Coney Island Kids (themselves), Jack Collins (Dori's father), Carol Moss (Louise, Dori's mother), Eleanor Swane (Miss Silky), Lester Mack (Mr. Bimble, banker), Bert Conway (Mr. Barker), David Winters (Melville), Paul Burlison (part of the Johnny Burnette Trio), Yvette Mimieux (bit part), Prentiss Barnes (member of the Moonglows), Dorsey Burnette (member of the Johnny Burnette Trio), Johnny Burnette (lead singer of the Johnny Burnette Trio), Jake Carey (member of The Flamingos), Zeke Carey (member of The Flamingos), Johnny Carter (lead singer of The Flamingos), Jimmy Cavallo (lead singer of Jimmy Cavallo and The House Rockers), Cirino Colacrai (lead singer of Cirino and the Bowties), Connie Francis (Dori's singing voice), Harvey Fuqua (lead singer of The Moonglows), Valerie Harper (dancer at the prom), Billy Johnson (member of The Moonglows), Bobby Lester (member of The Moonglows), Frankie Lymon (lead singer of Frankie Lyman and The Teenagers), Jimmy Merchant (member of Frankie Lyman and the Teenagers), Joe Negroni (member of Frankie Lyman and the Teenagers), Nate Nelson (member of The Flamingos), Michael Peterson (dancer at the prom), Jimmy Piro (member of Cirino ant the Bowties), Tommy Romano (himself), Herman Santiago (member of Frankie Lyman and the Teenagers), Vince Sepaldo (member of Cirino and the Bowties), Garrison True (Dori's prom date)
+The Actors: Alan Freed and his Rock 'n Roll Band (themselves), Fran Manfred (Arabella), Tuesday Weld (Dori Graham), Teddy Randazzo (Tommy Rogers), Jacqueline Kerr (Gloria Barker), Ivy Schulman (Baby, Arabella's little sister), The Moonglows (themselves), Chuck Berry (himself), The Flamingos (themselves), Jimmy Cavallo and the House Rockers (themselves), The Johnny Burnette Trio (themselves), La Vern Baker (herself), Cirino and the Bowties (themselves), Frankie Lymon and the Teenagers (themselves), The Coney Island Kids (themselves), Jack Collins (Dori's father), Carol Moss (Louise, Dori's mother), Eleanor Swane (Miss Silky), Lester Mack (Mr. Bimble, banker), Bert Conway (Mr. Barker), David Winters (Melville), Paul Burlison (part of the Johnny Burnette Trio), Yvette Mimieux (dance extra), Prentiss Barnes (member of the Moonglows), Dorsey Burnette (member of the Johnny Burnette Trio), Johnny Burnette (lead singer of the Johnny Burnette Trio), Jake Carey (member of The Flamingos), Zeke Carey (member of The Flamingos), Johnny Carter (lead singer of The Flamingos), Jimmy Cavallo (lead singer of Jimmy Cavallo and The House Rockers), Cirino Colacrai (lead singer of Cirino and the Bowties), Connie Francis (Dori's singing voice), Harvey Fuqua (lead singer of The Moonglows), Valerie Harper (dancer at the prom), Billy Johnson (member of The Moonglows), Bobby Lester (member of The Moonglows), Frankie Lymon (lead singer of Frankie Lyman and The Teenagers), Jimmy Merchant (member of Frankie Lyman and the Teenagers), Joe Negroni (member of Frankie Lyman and the Teenagers), Nate Nelson (member of The Flamingos), Michael Peterson (dancer at the prom), Jimmy Piro (member of Cirino ant the Bowties), Tommy Romano (himself), Herman Santiago (member of Frankie Lyman and the Teenagers), Vince Sepaldo (member of Cirino and the Bowties), Garrison True (Dori's prom date)

 Free Download of the old movie Rock, Rock, Rock